robleroni/Puerro/docs/README.md

 This is what's happening in the Puerro Project (newest first):

+# Module systems and persistence problems (19.03.2019)
+We have to figure out how use our module system more consistently, currently we have some inline exports and some at the end of the files.
+Furthermore we have to decide if we will continue to use a module bundler (rollup) or es6-modules and a Dev-Server during development.

+Interacting with persistence systems (or services, which in turn interact with those systems), is a difficult problem in web development.
+We could think about simulating a persistence system to analyze and solve occuring problems.
+One main problem which was discussed, is getting the identity of a new entry in a frontend system which is hard to solve.

+Validation should not only be looked at from the angle of isolated fields.
+We should take into consideration validation problems which occur on fields that interact with each other.
+The typical example would be validating if a begin-date is smaller than an end-date.

 # Dependency management and form visualisation (12.03.2019)
 We don't use many dependencies (at the moment only one direct dependency - rollup.js) and want to keep it that way.
 To ensure the best possible consistency we will use fixed version numbers in our package.json.